arcolife/call-center/README.md

 Call-Center Demo
 ================

-An attempt to develop a browser-based call-center demo.
+An attempt to develop a browser-based call-center. :neckbeard:

 [Demo page](http://callcenter1.herokuapp.com/) <-- currently not fully functional